karolpawlak/Testo-Tester/README.md

 * `/shutdown` performs a graceful shutdown of the application.
 Disabled by default.
 * `/startup` shows the startup steps data collected by the *ApplicationStartup*.
 Requires the *@SpringApplication* to be configured with a *BufferingApplicationStartup*.
 * `/threaddump` dumps the thread information of the underlying JVM.

+## Eureka Server

+Eureka server enables service registry to allow client-side service discovery between the microservices.
+This allows the services to find and communicate with each other without hard-coding the hostname and port.
+Eureka server provides a fixed point in this architecture as a service registry, with which each service has to register.
+The Eureka server provides a dashboard available at `http://localhost:8761` that allows to inspect the registered service instances.

+## Web

+Specific information regarding the Web microservice.

+## Server

+Specific information regarding the Server microservice.

+### Selecting a profile
+A Spring profile should be activated to choose the database provider that the application should use.
+The profile is selected by setting the system property `spring.profiles.active` when starting the app.
+By default, the application will start with `in-memory` profile.

+This property can be set programatically in the `application.properties` file or specified in Cloud Foundry deployment manifest `manifest.yml` in the format `spring.profiles.active=<PROFILE>` where `<PROFILE>` is one of the following available profiles:

+* `in-memory` (no external database required)
+* `mysql`
+* `postgres`
+* `redis`

+## Client

+Specific information regarding the Client microservice.